BeiningBogen/iOS-Kristiania/Lesson05/README.md

 * One of the standard components
-* Keeps on a collection of UIViewController's
+* Keeps a collection of UIViewController's
-* A UINavigationController coordinates navigation between UIViewController
+* A UINavigationController coordinates navigation between UIViewController's
 * In addition to navigation, it is also responsible for a UINavigationBar and a UIToolbar

 ---